nanvel/blog/2023/01/domain-driven-design.md

 A fancy way of saying the problem you're trying to solve.

+Domain (defines the business logic):

+- Entity: a domain object whose attributes may change but that has a recognizible identity over time.
+- Value object - an immutable domain object whose attributes entirely define it.
+It is fungible with other identical objects.
+- Aggregate - cluster of associated objects that we treat as a unit for the purpose of data changes.
+Defines and enforces a consistency boundary.
+- Event - Represents something that happened.
+- Command - Represents a job that system should perform.

 ## Specification

 Can test any object to see if it satisfies the specified criteria.